deepsense-ai/seahorse/docs/external_cluster.md

 ## Troubleshooting

 In case of any problems with connecting to external cluster, it is helpful to read error logs produced by Spark application.
+Go to your Seahorse startup directory (where you keep either `docker-compose.yml` or `Vagrantfile`).
-These logs can be found TODO
+The relevant logs can be found in `spark_applications_logs` directory.